webplatform/docs/css/properties/widows/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|The widows CSS property defines how many minimum lines must be left on top of a new page, on a paged media.
-In typography, a widow is the last line of a paragraph appearing alone at the top of a page.
-Setting the widows property allows to prevent widows to be left.
+{{Summary_Section|Defines the minimum number of lines that can appear in the beginning of a new page.
+In typography, a widow is the last line of a paragraph appearing alone at the top of a page, which is considered to look awkward.
+Setting the widows property to an integer higher than 1 prevents this.

 On a non-paged media, like screen, the widows CSS property has no effect.
 It can have a number value or it can inherit the values from the parent element.